SFDO-Community-Sprints/DLRS-Documentation/docs/index.md

 ## What business problems does DLRS solve?

-In Salesforce, there are “Rollup Summary Fields” that exist as standard fields in your instance and allow you to calculate metrics on a related list record (child object) and then show that value on the parent object.
+In Salesforce, there are “Rollup Summary Fields” (RSF) that exist as standard fields in your instance and allow you to calculate metrics on a related list record (child object) and then show that value on the parent object.
 The business problem solved here is generally the ability to create a key metric or “summary” of a calculated value on a field in your Salesforce instance.
 Some examples may be Total Closed Won Amount.

-There is a limit to how many “RUS” fields that Salesforce permits you to create.
-With DLRS - there is no such limit - you can create as many of them as needed.
+There is a limit to how many RSFs that Salesforce permits you to create.
+With DLRS there is no such limit - you can create as many of them as needed.

-Additionally - the metrics available with RUS fields - are limited to sum, minimum value, or maximum value as a calculated metric.
+Additionally, the metrics available with RSFs, are limited to sum, minimum value, or maximum value as a calculated metric.
 There are extended “Operations” that can be performed with DLRS.

 ## Features Summary